-Wayfinding will be installed throughout the lifetime of project construction and will be designed in consultation with key stakeholders such as Place Management NSW, ICC Sydney and the Australian National Maritime Museum.
+Wayfinding signage has been installed and will remain in place throughout the lifetime of project construction.
+Wayfinding signage was designed in consultation with key stakeholders such as Place Management NSW, ICC Sydney and the Australian National Maritime Museum.

-Figure 5 Draft Hoarding wayfinding example
+Figure 5 Hoarding wayfinding example.